aryan2507/cache-in-cpp/README.md

 1. Query(): checks the cache for an element with the given key.
 If present, it returns a pointer to the value present in the cache, otherwise a nullptr is returned.
 2. Insert(): inserts the given key-value pair in the cache.
 It may evict some elements from the cache if no space is present.
 3. IsPresent(): checks the cache for an element with the given key, returns true if present and false otherwise.

-Disclaimer: The code present in this repo should not be used without prior permission.